International funding granted to Finnish Customs

 European Union Anti-Fraud Programme

-The project will strengthen the technical investigation capabilities of Customs.
-Investigation capabilities are improved by automating and developing processes that enable e.g. a more effective exchange of information between different interest groups.
+The project strengthened the technical investigation capabilities of Customs.
+Investigation capabilities were improved by automating and developing processes that enable e.g. a more effective exchange of information between different interest groups.

 Project schedule: 1.7.2022–30.6.2025